SteeltoeOSS/Documentation/api/v4/security/mtls.md

 }
 ```

 In the preceding example, when an incoming request is made to the `SameOrgCheck` endpoint, the request is evaluated for the presence of a certificate.
-If a certificate is not present, the request is rejected.
-If a certificate is present, the subject is evaluated for the presence of an `org` value, which is then compared with the `org` value in the certificate found on disk where the service is deployed.
-If the values do not match, the request is rejected.
+If a certificate is not present, the user is denied access.
+If a certificate is present, its subject is evaluated for the presence of an `org` value, which is then compared with the `org` value in the certificate found on disk where the service is deployed.
+If the values do not match, the user is denied access.
 The same process is applied for `SameSpaceCheck`, with the only difference being a check for the `space` value instead of the `org` value.

 >This step is only required on services that are receiving certificate-authorized requests